meain/refer/README.md

 ## Configuration

-`lit` can be configured via a JSON file located at `~/.config/lit/config.json`.
+`refer` can be configured via a JSON file located at `~/.config/refer/config.json`.
 The following settings are available:

 ```json
 {